blinksh/blink/docs/basics/ssh-keys.md

 ssh -i your_key myhost
 ```

 In the above example, the key `your_key` is used to connect to the pre-defined host `myhost`.
-You can add pre-defined hosts in the Hosts section of the application, as discussed [here](link to the document).
+You can add pre-defined hosts in the Hosts section of the application.

 To connect with Mosh, the syntax is mostly the same: